danoctavian/lil_server/README.md

-tiny web server for serving static files. build with rust 0.5
+tiny http server for serving static files. build with rust 0.8.

+purpose: learn rust and more about http servers.

-To build everything run
+To build everything run:
   make
-To run the main
+To run the main example executable run: make run
-  make run
-lil_server

-n/a